Tuesday, October 28, 2025

 Everybody laughed.

 "Sorry."
 Mark gave us a lopsided grin.
-"With them coming over from our esteemed crosstown rivals, I doubt the school board is going to just drop the class if we choose another one."
+"With them coming over from our esteemed crosstown rivals, I doubt the school board is going to just drop the class if we choose another computer."
 He turned and grinned at us.
 "Thanks, guys."

 Mr. Mori sighed.
 "I really appreciate you guys working out your differences outside of class."